 The nutmeg spice comes from the fruit of the Myristica fragrans tree, which also provides mace.
 It commonly shows up in the same sweet baked goods that use cinnamon and is an excellent complement for it.

 Nutmeg is sweetly nutty without the intense aromatic spiciness of cinnamon.
-It will pair well with the buttery, crunchy exterior of French toast as well as with vanilla and any other spices you use to prepare it.
+It will pair well with the buttery, crunchy exterior of French toast and with vanilla and any other spices you use to prepare it.